 The KRB_AS_REP message is defined in RFC 4120 Sections 3.1.3 and 5.4.2.

-On receipt of this message(8) the client (1) can now ask for the users credentials and using these as the key it can successfully decrypt and verify the nonce they must be correct.
+On receipt of this message(8) the client (1) can now ask for the users credentials and using these as the key if it can successfully decrypt and verify the nonce they must be correct.
 The credentials can now be immediately discarded.
-While systems may request the credentials at the same time they offer any login prompt they are not required to do so since the Kerberos protocol allows credential request to be postponed until this step to minimize exposure in what may be an unsecure system.
+While systems may request the credentials at the same time they offer any login prompt they are not required to do so since the Kerberos protocol allows credential request to be postponed until this step to minimize exposure in what may be an unsecure host system or PC.

-Assuming our credentials were correct we are now Authenticated by the KDC and have a TGT (a lump of bits) and a session key so we can now proceed to request network services from the appropriate Application Server (4) which is described next.
+Assuming the credentials were correct the user is now Authenticated by the KDC and has a TGT (a lump of bits) and a session key so can now proceed to request network services from the appropriate Application Server (4) which is described next.

 Figure 2: Kerberos Operation

-Note: While the dialog color coding above indicates a single encryption key this is an oversimplification (see detailed message descriptions for more precise detail).
+Note: While the dialog color coding above indicates a single encryption key this is an oversimplification (see detailed message descriptions in the RFCs for more precise detail).
 The color coding and the associated legend signifies the key used by the receiver of the message to decrypt and verify the data.
 Some parts of every message will be in cleartext and other parts will use different keys which, in all cases, are not known to the receiver.
-The receiver treats these parts of the message as 'lumps of bits'.
+The receiver treats these parts of the message as lumps of bits.